Program type:

 • Counseling methods and techniques

-More targeted research has been conducted on suicide prevention, mental health services for low-income clients, counseling and play therapy in schools, near-death experiences and spiritual transformation.
+More targeted research has been conducted on suicide prevention, mental health services for low-income clients, counseling and play therapy in schools, the impact of child-maltreatment and adverse childhood experiences across development.

 We also have received the Association for Counselor Education and Supervision’s Outstanding Program Award, and its Publication in Counselor Education and Supervision Award multiple times.